djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 ## After 2 Weeks in Pressure Barrel

-Then can drink using the tap from the pressure barrel.
-May have to add CO2 from the bulb as drink from the barrel to replenish CO2.

 [![Glass](/images/glass.jpg "glass")](/images/glass.jpg)

 It looks like beer, smells like beer... and tastes like beer.